Become a Registered Counsellor

 PRAC Year 3: REAL Impact

-PRAC 3 continues with an exciting and challenging journey into leadership, integrating the learning and skills from year 1 and 2, as well as offering specific training in group therapy and leadership skills.
-The bulk of the 350 hour Counselling Practicum takes place in this final year of the program.
-Unlike many Counsellor Training Programs, we provide Practicum opportunities in house.
-Students benefit from professional supervision, allowing you to hone your skills responsibly under the guidance of experienced Counsellors.
+PRAC 3 continues with an exciting and challenging journey into leadership, integrating and deepening previous learning in trauma-informed practice and multi-cultural counselling, as well as offering specific training in group therapy and leadership skills.
+The bulk of the 400-hour Counselling Practicum occurs in this final year of the program.
+Unlike many Counsellor Training Programs, we provide Practicum opportunities in-house.
+Students benefit from professional supervision, allowing you to hone your skills responsibly under experienced Counsellors.

 This final year of integration and practice culminates with the student’s delivery of their ‘universal constitution’.
-Drawing from their work from year 1 and 2, students articulate a personal commitment to the values that will drive their decision making in life, and to their unique self-defined life purpose.
+Drawing from their work from years 1 and 2, students articulate a personal commitment to the values that will drive their decision-making in life and their unique self-defined life purpose.

 For a sample overview of classes and readings for year 3, please see our PRAC 3 Curriculum Overview.